-- A. Upon recommendation by the Mississippi Office of Student Financial Aid, the Nissan Scholarship Selection Committee will determine the number of Nissan scholarships to be awarded annually. - B. There will be a Nissan Scholarship Selection Committee appointed each year.
-The committee shall consist of the following seven members: one member from Nissan North America, Inc. who will review and approve the list of recipients, two educator representatives appointed by the Mississippi Community College Board from within all community and junior college faculties, two educator representatives appointed by the Board of Trustees of State Institutions of Higher Learning from within the university faculties, one representative from the Office of Academic Affairs of the Board of Trustees of State Institutions of Higher Learning and the Director of Mississippi Student Financial Aid who shall act as coordinator of the selection committee. - C. Selection of scholarship recipients will be based on the following criteria and scoring percentages:
+- A. Upon recommendation by the Mississippi Office of Student Financial Aid, Nissan North America, Inc. will determine the number of Nissan scholarships to be awarded annually. - B. There will be a Nissan Scholarship Selection Committee appointed each year.
+The committee shall consist of the following five members: one member from Nissan North America, Inc., two representatives from the Mississippi Community College Board staff, and two representatives from the Board of Trustees of State Institutions of Higher Learning staff.
+The Director of the Mississippi Office of Student Financial Aid shall act as the coordinator of the selection committee. - C. Selection of scholarship recipients will be based on the following criteria and scoring percentages: - 1.
+Academic achievement (50%)

-- 1. Academic achievement (50%) - 2.
-Extracurricular activities/work/leadership/community involvement (15%) - 3.
+- 2. Extracurricular activities/work/leadership/community involvement (15%) - 3.
 Quality of applicant's signed maximum 200-word essay described in Section 7 below (15%); and - 4.
 Demonstrated financial need (20%) - D. If the selection committee must select recipients from applicants with similarly scored applications, selection preference should go to applicant(s) from the Hinds, Madison, Rankin tri-county area.